Study Module in IP Law

 Hanken offers 30 open seats to its popular IP Law and Commercial Law courses for those who wants to deepen their knowledge in the subject area.
 The courses are targeted for example to the practitioners who wants to deepen their knowledge about intellectual property law and commercial law but who don’t need the academic certificate.
-The electronic registration form will be available on this site 15 April 2020
+The electronic registration form will be available on this site 15 April 2020 at 12 noon.

 The courses are free of charge if you are registered as present in Finnish University or in Finnish University of Applied Science.
 If you take part to the course as an Open University student, the fee is 390,00 € / two years studies.
 The application period for the study module IP Law on MSc level starts during the spring of 2020.

 In addition, if the student has also attained a BSc degree they can apply for admission to the IPL specialisation (more detailed information below).